 \section{Setup and Survey of Existing Mechanisms}

-We begin with a set $N$ of agents $\{1,\ldots, n\}$.
-An agent, depending on the setting, evaluates some $0 \leq m \leq n-1$ of the other agents.
+Given a set $N$ of agents $\{1,\ldots, n\}$ where each agent, depending on the setting, evaluates some $m$ of the other agents where $0 \leq m \leq n-1$.
 Each agent reports a valuation (review) over the other agents (proposals).
-These reports could be cardinal valuations $v_i(j)$ for agent $i$'s valuations of agent $j$, or they could be a weak order, i.e., some agents may have the same rank, reported by agent $i$ of agents in $N\setminus \{i\}$, which may be transformed to cardinal valuations using a scoring rule.
+These reports could be cardinal valuations $v_i(j)$ for agent $i$'s valuations of agent $j$, or they could be a weak order reported by agent $i$ of agents in $N\setminus \{i\}$, which may be transformed to cardinal valuations using a scoring rule.
 Based on these reported evaluations, around $k$ agents are selected.
 Some mechanisms, such as Credible Subset, may not always return a size of exactly $k$ even if the \emph{target} size is $k$.

 A particular family of mechanisms with which we will deal are based on \emph{partitioning}.
 The general idea of partitioning-based mechanisms is to divide the agents into a set of clusters $\clusterset = \{C_1, \ldots, C_{\ell}\}$.
 This partition can be done using either a random process or some predetermined process that does not include randomization.
 We will assume that cluster sizes are such that selection from them is not a problem: for all $1\leq i\leq \ell$, $k\leq |C_{i}|$.
 If $\frac{N}{\ell}$ is not an integer then we assume that $k \leq \floor{\frac{N}{\ell}}$, the smallest cluster size.